holandes22/rafee/DESIGN.md

     - name
     - team: FK to the Team model
-    - templates: CSV of template names to show.
+    - templates: CSV of template identifiers to show.
 The order of appearance is considered.
 The names are relative to the team repos.
+Identifier is formed as shuch: <repo_id>-<template_folder_name>
     - transition_interval: Seconds between template transition
     - caching_interval: Seconds to keep a cache copy (maybe move this as query param in the /slides endpoint)